V1C70RYG0D/Q3_25_Builder_SumitKumar/README.md

 ## 🤝 Contributing

-1. Follow GI.txt guidelines for all contributions
+1. Follow best practices and coding standards for all contributions
 2. Ensure 100% test coverage for new features
 3. Use TypeScript strict mode and proper typing
 4. Implement proper error handling with context